Shift in workplace attitude

 Culture now needs to be developed in different ways; facilitating individuals and teams to physically meet to collaborate and learn from each other, as well as virtually.
 Businesses need to encourage social and team building activities so people have more opportunity to develop their working relationships and build their understanding and appreciation one another.
 We encourage the mentoring and coaching of new joiners so they learn about how things work and start to feel part of a wider team at a faster pace and in a more structured way than waiting to get that understanding through day to day work.

 When people are working remotely a conscious effort is needed to stop them drifting away from the team culture.
 Therefore, more regular contact, which is not just focussed on work needs to be introduced.
-Now the pandemic is behind us, a new way of working needs to be clearly structured around the individual needs of the employees.
+This way of working needs to be clearly structured around the individual needs of the employees.

 Who benefits from benefits?

-Employees are looking for different rewards and benefits than they were pre-pandemic.
-Whether this is in the form of shorter working hours, more holiday, sabbaticals, hybrid or home working, everything needs to be assessed.
+Employees are looking for different rewards and benefits, whether this is in the form of shorter working hours, more holidays, sabbaticals, hybrid or home working, everything needs to be assessed.

 In a multi-generational workforce the benefits people are looking can be very different and varied.
 One person may be looking to put more money in their pension scheme whereas another may want gym membership or time off to pursue other interests.
 The relative costs of these benefits need to weighed up both for the employee and the employer.
 Private health care and life insurance can be an expensive benefit for employers, whereas employees may get more satisfaction from a team lunch every month.